zammad/zammad-admin-documentation/manage/roles/agent-permissions.rst

    .. note::

-      🤔 **What’s this big table doing here in the middle of my permissions?**
+      🤔 **What's this table doing here under the permissions tree?**

       .. figure:: /images/manage/roles/group-access-levels.png
-         :alt: Group access table in Edit Role dialog
+         :alt: Group permission table in Edit Role dialog
          :align: center

-         The group access table is shown
+         The group permission table is shown
-         when there is **more than one active group** in the system.
+         when there is **more than one active group** in the system and ``ticket.agent`` permission **is selected**.

       Okay, so remember when we said that
       :ref:`“roles are just collections of permissions” <what-is-a-role>`?
-      That wasn't *entirely* true—they can also be collections of **group access levels**.
+      That wasn't *entirely* true—they can also be collections of **group permissions**.

       To learn more, see :doc:`/manage/groups/access-levels`.

    .. hint:: 🤓 **Point of technicality**

       You can assign both agent and customer roles to the same user — but you **can't** assign both ``ticket.agent`` and ``ticket.customer``
       *permissions* to the same *role!*